hoochicken/dungeons/README.md

 cd adv-server
 php -S 127.0.0.1:8000 -t public

-# start dockers for mysql
+# start dockers for mysql and database;
+# root directory
 docker-compose up
 # phpmyadmin exposed to 8081, so: http://127.0.0.1:8081/
+# db exposed to 3306:3306, so: http://127.0.0.1:3306/, accessed by app und phpmyadmin

 # styleguidist
 cd adv-client